Fine Art Insurance

 Fine art collections

-need different types of protection depending on where they are and how they’re handled.
-Whether they’re displayed at home, in storage, or between locations, the right mix of cover helps keep everything safe.
+These require different types of protection depending on whether they’re displayed at home or tucked away in storage.
+Ensuring the right mix of cover will help keep your prized possessions safe.

 Agreed Value Cover